myIR, payments and more

 To stop member contributions being deducted from their salary or wages, the employee must apply to us for a contributions holiday.
 If the employee continues to make contributions, you may choose to continue making employer contributions and deducting ESCT but you don't have to.

-When ACC (and not you) pays the employee weekly compensation, you don't need to make member contributions from those payments unless the employee instructs ACC to make deductions.
+When ACC (not you) pays the employee weekly compensation, you don't need to make member contributions from those payments unless the employee instructs ACC to make deductions.
 You also don't need to make compulsory employer contributions, although you may choose to make them.

 Contributions made in error